 However, the circus isn’t all that it seems and she quickly begins to lose herself to please others.
 At the circus she finds a new friend, Pearson, an albino creature who convinces her to escape their caged life and re-enter the wild.
 Although terrified of the unknown, Mattie knows that she would rather go out into the world and find adventure for herself rather than constantly following the orders of others.
 Mattie and Pearson’s homeward bound journey is a heroic depiction of self love, breaking free from social norms and encouraging everyone to be excited about their quirky qualities.

 Growing up with my first language being Farsi, having two immigrant parents from Iran and starting to have a unibrow from a ~very~ young age (welcome to Middle Eastern life), I had moments where I wished more than anything that I could blend in.
 I wanted to be just like everyone else.
 I didn’t want to speak a different language, have darker features than my peers or eat food that no one else seemed to have.
 I wanted to wear the same clothes.
 I wanted to speak the same language.
 I wanted a normal PB&J for lunch like everyone else.
 When you’re in elementary school, it can be very hard to be proud of what makes you stand out.
 But when you’re older and learn to love your individualistic qualities – your whole life changes.
 As I have grown up I have not only embraced but absolutely cherished the parts of my life that make me unique.
 Being Iranian-American has become the most important part of my identity and I wouldn’t change it for the world.
 The Spineless Porcupine is a touching story that does a fantastic job of showing people that you should not only accept what makes you different but fully celebrate it.
 It’s a sweet and easy-to-read book that every person should check out if they want to learn how to be more inclusive.
 It also supports our theme of the month for June and supports an incredible queer author!

-After reading The Spineless Porcupine I was able to connect with Aiden and ask him a few questions about why he wrote the book and how it connects to him.
+After reading The Spineless Porcupine I was able to connect with Aiden and ask him a few questions about why he wrote the book and how it connects to his story.
 Thank you Aiden for writing such a charming story and inspiring everyone to live as the truest and most authentic versions of themselves.
 Check out the interview below:

 1. What inspired you to write The Spineless Porcupine?